calvinsettachatgul/athena/python/getting_started/readme.md

 *  print now.day

-    *  from the above example we import into the the symbol datetime the module or package datetime
+    *  from the above example we import the funnctions of datetime from the module or package datetime

     *  in general we can write
-      >  from module_name import symbol
+      >  from module_name import function

     *  this gives us the added methods that come with the datetime package including instantiating a date that is datetime.now()